munyrasirio/nestjs-ecommerce-api/README.md

   <a href="#install">Installation</a> | <a href="#quickstart">Quickstart</a> | <a href="#contribute">Contribute</a> | <a href="#license">License</a>
 </p>

-Simple CRUD developed with [NestJS](https://nestjs.com/) for introductory studies to the framework.
-It has `User` and `Product` modules, having a strong relationship between them.
+Simple CRUD with database developed with [NestJS](https://nestjs.com/) for introductory studies to the framework.
+To handle the data [PostgresSQL](https://www.postgresql.org/) and [TypeORM](https://typeorm.io/) were used.

 The initial idea of ​​the prototype was developed in the formation of NestJS on the [Alura](https://www.alura.com.br/) platform.